cqtan/Laravel-Crud-Sandbox/readme.md

     'schema'   => 'public',
   ],
 ```
-* To check your pgsql information if you want to add the it directly to the snippet above:
+* To check your "pgsql" information if you want to add the it directly to the snippet above:
     * **heroku config --app lit-retreat-6653 | grep DATABASE_URL**
 * Commit changes and push to Heroku and finally migrate your database:
     * **heroku run php artisan migrate --app app_name**